Elin310/VO2max/README.md

 - V4 - Proposed by Stefan, affectionately called "The Snork".
 Latest version.

 ## Current Status
-Currently (August 16th 2023) a work in progress.
-Refer to the [Wiki](https://github.com/meteoscientific/VO2max/wiki) for exactly where we are now.
+Currently (Oktober 10th 2025) a work in progress:
+The mask is built with a bill of materials under EU in the BOM file.
+The code for Arduino v1.1 has been updated with new sensor values.
+The battery is not installed and therefore neither is the on/off switch.

 ### Steps to Build & Use - INCOMPLETE

 ## Order Sensors, board, and assorted fasteners.
-Check the [BOM](https://github.com/meteoscientific/VO2max/blob/main/BOM.md) for all the various parts to order, they can take a week or two to come in.
+Check the [BOM](https://github.com/Elin310/VO2max/blob/main/BOM.md) for all the various parts to order, they can take a week or two to come in.

 ## Print 3D Parts
 Print out the 3D parts using PLA.
 This is still a work in progress, but feel free to explore the 3D Test Print directory and print out what you'd like.
 Nothing works well yet (Aug 4th, 2023).

+The 3D parts used is under the map 3D print files under arduino v1.1 map.
+The buttons are not a real match to the case and the on/off switch for the battery was the wrong one and need to be adjusted.

 <br>Test fit all parts and make sure you know where everything goes; that will make the next steps much easier.

 ## Program Board
-Originally this project was built with the Arduino IDE.
-A few of us nerds decided that Platformio might be easier and more rad, so we're using that.
+Originally this project was built with the Arduino IDE and we decided to continue on that.

-When you first get the board, hold down the boot button while plugging it in, and keep that down.
-You need to erase everything on the board before you load the rest.
-From there, you should be able to use the Platformio folder to load everything you'll need.
-I did this on a Windows computer (a little Beelink with a monitor & display) because I couldn't get it to work on my Mac.

 ## Wire It Up

 ## Assembly

-### Older Information Relevant to V2 (Urissel/Ivor updated version)

-## Arduino (from Ivor)
+## Arduino
 Source code for Arduino under "VO2Max" - Arduino board settings to use for TTGO T-Display:

     Board: ESP32 Dev Module